 The Workshop will be conducted on the University of Missouri campus.
 During 2017, NSF will cover costs associated with lodging and meals at the MU residence halls, with single and double occupancy rooms.
 Faculty members may opt to bring a faculty colleague physics/math/computer science/… disciplines, but with interest in neuroscience.
 Their expenses also will be covered.
 Please note that we cannot cover lodging costs if you stay off campus, except for reimbursing at the dorm rate/day.
 Also, if you desire to say off campus, you will be responsible for finding your own accommodation.
 A list of Columbia-area hotels may be found at http://www.visitcolumbiamo.com/.

-During 2017, NSF will cover expenses associated with travel, accommodation in University dorms (single and double occupancy rooms), and meals at the dorms.
+During 2019, a grant will cover partial costs associated with travel, accommodation in University dorms (single and double occupancy rooms), and meals at the dorms.
 If you decide to stay off campus, we can only reimburse at the dorm rate/day.

 - Professor, Ph.D., P.E.